Best First Focal Plane (FFP) Scopes

 Reticle magnification

-This allows for the reticle itself to be magnified as you adjust the magnification on a variable scope.
-By doing this you have a reticle that maintains its relationship to the target no matter the magnification ranges, parallax adjustment, magnification setting, or light conditions.
+This allows the reticle to be magnified as you adjust the magnification on a variable scope.
+By doing this, you have a reticle that maintains its relationship to the target no matter the magnification ranges, parallax adjustment, magnification setting, or light conditions.
+In short, an FFP scope’s reticle changes size as the magnification increases and decreases.

-This makes accounting for things like bullet drop or wind interference over long distances much easier.
+This makes accounting for things like bullet drop or wind interference over long distances much easier because the subtensions (also known as hash marks or bullet drop markers) within the FFP optic maintain their accuracy at any magnification range.

-If you’re shooting over 500 yards (and definitely 800 yards), failing to take windage and bullet-drop into account will only result in inaccurate holds, missed shots, and failed hunting trips.
+If you’re shooting over 500 yards (and definitely 800 yards), failing to take windage and bullet drop into account will only result in inaccurate holds, missed shots, and failed hunting trips.
+This makes FFP scopes really useful when you’re talking about high-powered optics, like 6-24X and higher magnification ranges or things like bullet drop compensation (BDC) reticles.

-The details matter when shooting long-range targets, and having a first focal plane riflescope helps you get the details right.
+When shooting long-range targets, the details matter, and having a first focal plane riflescope helps you get the details right.

 FFP vs. SFP Scopes